22nd Nordic Conference on Computational Linguistics (NoDaLiDa)

 - demonstration papers on software or resource demonstrations, e.g. of systems, interfaces, infrastructures, data collections, or annotations.

 We particularly encourage the submission of papers on completed or on-going work, where the first author is a Master or PhD student.
-This should be indicated at submission time.
+This should be indicated at submission time by adding the keyword STUDENTS.

 Papers accepted for presentation at the conference will be included in the NoDaLiDa 2019 proceedings, which are published as part of the NEALT Proceedings Series by Linköping University Electronic Press and in the ACL Anthology.